Selection and appointment

 It is usually the responsibility of the Head of School or School Senior Tutor to allocate tutees.
 New students are allocated to Tutors who will be associated with the degree programme they intend to pursue.
-Tutors will receive notification of their tutees and some information about them, for example personal details, entry qualifications, chosen degree programme, etc. in advance of the first meeting in Freshers' Week.
+Tutors will receive notification of their tutees and some information about them, for example personal details, entry qualifications, chosen degree programme, etc. in advance of the first meeting in Welcome Week.

-For new undergraduate students Personal Tutor group meetings are scheduled on the Tuesday of Freshers' Week.
+For new undergraduate students Personal Tutor group meetings are scheduled on the Tuesday of Welcome Week.
 It is essential that tutorial group meetings are followed up by individual meetings to allow personal concerns to be expressed.

 Tutors will usually fulfil the role for the length of the tutees' time at university.
 Therefore at any one time, a Tutor is likely to have a mixture of Part One, Two, Three (and Four) students.